strnadaljaz/ISS_tracker/README.md

     - Is sun under the horizon (it's altitude is < 0 degrees)
     - ISS is sunlit
 - Times, for which are all conditions met, are then sent to my *Telegram* account with usage of their bot.
+- Script that waits for a http request and sends back ISS altitude and azimuth in degrees

 # 3. Requirements
 Pip packages app uses: